tarwn/lessthandot-hugo/blogs/content/posts/2016-11-25-csv-file-to-api-using-azure-functions-csvaas.md

   </p>
 </div>

-I drop a file in my Dropbox folder, it's picked up and processed into a similarly named JSON blob, a “latest” JSON blob, and an entry in the “list” of archived entries, all in Azure Storage from the original CSV file within 15 seconds or less.
+I drop a file in my Dropbox folder, it's picked up and processed into a similarly named JSON blob, a "latest" JSON blob, and an entry in the "list" of archived entries, all in Azure Storage from the original CSV file within 15 seconds or less.
 API Management then serves as a gateway to give me rate-limited, documented, etc, etc access to those pre-generated JSON responses.

 ### Tools and Services

 Here's the tools I used:

-  * Azure API Management – provides an API gateway with built-in authentication mechanisms, analytics, customizable policies, caching, and documentation with “Try It” interfaces
+  * Azure API Management – provides an API gateway with built-in authentication mechanisms, analytics, customizable policies, caching, and documentation with "Try It" interfaces
   * Azure Storage – provides infinite file storage where I can drop translated JSON files to serve as the back-end behind the API gateway
   * Azure Functions
-      * #1: monitors dropbox and scoops up changes to convert them from CSV into JSON, saving to an “archive” container in Azure Storage
+      * #1: monitors dropbox and scoops up changes to convert them from CSV into JSON, saving to an "archive" container in Azure Storage
-      * #2: monitors the “archive” container and publishes new entries by copying them to “public/latest” and adding them to a list in “listing/all”
+      * #2: monitors the "archive" container and publishes new entries by copying them to "public/latest" and adding them to a list in "listing/all"
   * Microsoft Account – identity provider for API subscription
-  * Dropbox – my end-user “UI”
+  * Dropbox – my end-user "UI"

 The only one of these that requires coding is the Azure Functions, and I did those in C#.